 If holders of Series G Preferred Stock or other deposited securities acquire voting rights, Depositary Shareholders may instruct the Depositary how to vote the number of deposited shares of Series G Preferred Stock or other deposited securities, their Depositary Shares represent.
 The Depositary will notify Depositary Shareholders of Series G Preferred Shareholders' meetings and arrange to deliver our voting materials to them if we ask it to.
 Those materials will describe the matters to be voted on and explain how Depositary Shareholders may instruct the Depositary how to vote.
 For instructions to be valid, they much reach the Depositary by a date set by the Depositary.
-Otherwise, you will not be able to exercise your right to vote unless you withdraw the shares of Series G Preferred Stock.
-However, you may not know about the meeting far enough in advance to withdraw the shares of Series G Preferred Stock represented by your Depositary Shares.
+Otherwise, you will not be able to exercise your right to vote unless you withdraw the shares of Series G Preferred Stock represented by your Depositary Shares.